beeware/ouroboros/README.rst

 If you experience problems with Ouroboros, `log them on GitHub`_.
 If you want to contribute code, please `fork the code`_ and `submit a pull request`_.

+We also have `detailed instructions`_ on how to setup a development environment and run tests.

 .. _BeeWare suite: http://pybee.org
 .. _Read The Docs: https://pybee-ouroboros.readthedocs.io
 .. _@pybeeware on Twitter: https://twitter.com/pybeeware